 Finally, we work in information security and we’d be negligent if we didn’t talk about the security of the data for a bit here.
-But let’s take a step back for some context first.
-There seems to be a pattern repeating in our history: some passionate need drives a handful of geniuses to work their tails off to produce an elegant solution, but the security of their system is not their primary concern, meeting the functional need is.
+Take a step back for some context first.
+There seems to be a pattern repeating: some passionate need drives a handful of geniuses to work their tails off to produce an elegant solution, but the security of their system is not their primary concern; meeting the functional need is.
 As an example, when the UNIX platform was first developed it was intended to be a shared (but closed) platform for multiple users who use the platform for programs they would write.
+As a result, most of the authentication and permissions were constructed to protect the system from unintentional errors in their programs, and not from malicious users3.
+The point here is that “young” technology typically places an emphasis on functionality over security.

+Production: Please make sure the following footnote is place a the bottom of the page the preceding paragraph appears on.
+Thnaks, Kevin (PjE)

+3 For an example of the focus on functionality and preventing error over stopping misuse, early authentication systems would store the user passwords in a clear text file.
+See Morris and Thompson, 1979 for a discussion.

+AU: The footnote here is a bit awkward.
+Please rephrase it so that the URL isn’t the subject of the sentence.
+Also, the 2nd URL gives me a 404 NOT FOUND message.
+Finally, is this URL one of the “solutions for the UNIX platform…” If there’s a risk of ambiguity, please rephrase to clarify. --John

-As a result, most of the authentication and permissions were constructed to protect the system from unintentional errors in their programs, and not from a malicious user.
-The point here is that “young” technology typically places an emphasis on functionality over security.3 http://www.cse.psu.edu/~tjaeger/cse443-s12/docs/ch4.pdf and one of the first solutions for the UNIX platform was to simply store the users passwords in a clear text file on the system: https://info.aiaa.org/tac/isg/SOFTC/Public%20Documents/Technical%20Working%20Groups/Cyber%20Security/Password%20Security%20A%20case%20Study.pdfWith the fast-paced and passionate push of the current data revolution we are definitely seeing the more emphasis on functionality and less on the security.
-New data management platforms such as Hadoop or NoSQL environments were not designed with many of the security policies or compliance requirements of most enterprise networks.
+AR: made this a reference in the reference section and changed the text here.

+With the fast-paced and passionate push of the current data revolution, we are definitely seeing the more emphasis on functionality and less on the security.
+New data management platforms such as Hadoop and NoSQL environments were designed to solve a data problem and were not designed (initially) with many of the security policies or compliance requirements of most enterprise networks (though they are quickly learning).
 The result is a distributed computing platform with some difficult security challenges.
-The authentication and security features are far better than the early days of UNIX, they typically do not compare to the security and features of the more established relational databases.
+The authentication and security features are far better than the early days of UNIX; they typically do not compare to the security and features of the more established relational databases.
 We won’t focus too much on this point, but whatever data management platform is chosen, don’t assume the security is built in.

 Statistics